 47,285 shells and still cleaning!

 Where to start…?
-Approximately two years ago the conservation team began the task of preparing the shell collection for its return to RAMM.
-This involved condition checking, cleaning and repacking the shells and conserving historic packing materials.
+During the redevelopment of the museum the conservation team began the task of cleaning and repacking the shell collection.
 This collection area contains specimens of international importance, but until the redevelopment had not been a priority for treatment.
 In fact, it had not received any conservation attention since it was acquired by the museum.

 Some sections of the collection are well documented, others less so – from the patchy documentation, curators estimated that there were approximately 38,000 shells to clean and repack!